 Understanding of Disease

-Indirect revascularization: In 1977 Karasawa et al. first described an indirect revascularization method, encephalomyosynangiosis (EMS)(23).
-Thereafter, other techniques of indirect revascularization such as encephaloduroarteriosynangiosis (EDAS) and various modifications or combinations of direct and indirect revascularization methods were suggested (43).
+- Surgical Technique of Indirect Revascularization: In 1977 Karasawa et al. first described an indirect revascularization method, EMS (23).
+Thereafter, other techniques of indirect revascularization such as EDAS and various modifications or combinations of direct and indirect revascularization methods were suggested (43).

 Please create a free account or log in to read 'History for Management of Moyamoya Disease in Children'

 Registration is free, quick and easy.
 Register and complete your profile and get access to the following:

 - Full unrestricted access to The ISPN Guide

 - Download pages as PDFs for offline viewing

 - Access to new and improved on-page references